Learn about the best sim card options in Georgia – choose the right mobile/cell phone provider for your stay in Tbilisi & Georgia.

 The Big Three

-There are three mobile operators in Georgia: Silknet (formerly, Geocell), MagtiCom, and Beeline.
+There are three mobile operators in Georgia: Silknet (formerly, Geocell), MagtiCom, and Cellfie (formerly, Beeline).
 All 3 have shops all over Tbilisi, Batumi, Kutaisi, and most other major Georgian cities.

-Silknet and Magti are the larger two companies with, according to KPMG, just shy of 1.8 million subscribers for Magti and 1.6 for Geocell, with Beeline jogging behind with some 1.1 million.
+Silknet and Magti are the larger two companies with, according to KPMG, just shy of 1.8 million subscribers for Magti and 1.6 for Geocell, with Cellfie jogging behind with some 1.1 million.

 With over 98% of the populated territory in Georgia having mobile coverage, the reach of any given network won’t be a concern.
 That’s especially true if you live in Tbilisi, where all three options will give you 4G coverage in all corners of the city.

 Ask the locals, and they’ll tell you their choice depends mostly on which network their friends and family use.
 And that makes sense.
-Most, if not all of the operators, allow free or very cheap calls within the bounds of the same network.
+Most, if not all of the operators, allow very cheap calls within the bounds of the same network.
 So if you have any friends that you’ll be calling or texting a lot, consider signing up with the same operator.
-(However, most of the expats reading this, I’m guessing, won’t have local friends or family who they’ll be spending hours on the phone with, so they should focus on other considerations.)
 Which brings us to pricing.

 The Price Comparison